shssoichiro/encoding-guide/src/started/video.md

 ### H.264

 H.264 has been around for almost 20 years now, and has remained the most popular video format throughout most of this period.
-Until recently with the rise in popularity of HDR, it has been used by the vast majority of streaming services and on Blu-ray discs, as well as by many digital video cameras, and is still extremely common today.
+Until recently with the rise in popularity of HDR, it has been the primary format used by streaming services and on Blu-ray discs, as well as by many digital video cameras, and is still extremely common today.
 It is also extremely popular among hobbyist encoders due to the presence of x264, which is a highly advanced, fast, free and open-source encoder for the H.264 format.

 ### H.265